Queens New York, USA Travel Guide

 New York State laws.
 Drive on right.
 Seatbelts mandatory.
 Speed limit 25 mph in urban areas.
 Right turn on red generally permitted unless signed otherwise.

-Follow local traffic regulations.
+Follow area traffic regulations.

 Keep your wits about you for changing conditions.